practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 $
 ```

-I did exactly this to get rid of above warning message and modified my _package.json_ configuration file in the same directory to this (after I just upgraded my TypeScript compiler version to 7.0.2
+I did exactly this to get rid off above warning message and modified my _package.json_ configuration file in the same directory to this (after I just upgraded my TypeScript version to 7.0.2
 with command _$ npm install typescript_ on 2026-09-24):

 ```